dougtheeconomist/Home-is-Where-The-Market-is/README.md

 In order to address this issue I obtain real estate market data from Zillow, as well as economic data published by various government agencies.
 Once I collect and compile the data into a format that is compatible with analysis of panel data the first step is to take a look at the data and see what I have.

 I first look at the variable that I am most interested in predicting; median sale price.
-I get an idea of what is going on as a whole, and then take a look at the spread of  the mean of all markets medians through time, and finally look at the spread of the means grouped by year across the different markets.
+I get an idea of what is going on as a whole with the following histogram.

 ![total_spread_hist](images/tot_medprice.png)

+The next histogram shows the spread of the average of all markets' medians grouped by time.

 ![mean_across_cities_hist](images/mean_medprice_gbtime.png)

+Then I look at the spread of the means grouped by city across the different time-spans.

 ![mean_over_time_hist](images/mean_medprice_gbcity.png)